-For each HBsAq, anti-HIV-1 and anti-HCV, an internal serum standard has been established2 from which reference panels and run controls are prepared by gravimetrically recorded dilution steps.
-The undiluted S0001 standard for HBsAg is derived from the same purified heat-inactivated source material as is used for preparation of the 2nd WHO HBsAg adw2 (00/588) International Standard (IS).^{3,4}.
-Studies with the later established WHO international hepatitis B virus genotype reference panel showed that the heat-inactivation of HBsAg in the International Standard had little impact on the detectability in immunoassays5.
-The HBsAg concentration in the run control has been set at 0.137 IU/mL based on the dilution factor of the HBsAg standard^{2,3}.
+For each HBsAq, anti-HIV-1 and anti-HCV, an internal serum standard has been established from which reference panels and run controls are prepared by gravimetrically recorded dilution steps.
+The undiluted secondary standard for HBsAq is derived from the same purified heat-inactivated source material as is used for preparation of the WHO HBsAg adw2 (00/588) International Standard (IS).3-4.
+Studies with the later established WHO international hepatitis B virus genotype reference panel showed that the heat-inactivation of HBsAg in the International Standard had little impact on the detectability in immuno-assays.
+The HBsAg concentration in the run control has been set at 0.16 IU/mL based on the dilution factor of the HBsAg standard.
 During manufacturing of SeraQ run controls the measurable HBsAg concentration reduces to a certain extent depending on the test method.
-One IU of heat inactivated HBsAg was found to be equivalent to 0.67 nanogram (ng) of HBsAg when historically calibrated against the first HBsAg standard established by the Paul Ehrlich Institute (1st WHO collaborative studies^{3,4,6}).
-The S0001 HBsAg standard used for preparation of the SeraQ run controls has been instrumental in studies to establish the length of the pre-HBsAg infectious window period and the infectivity of HBsAg positive blood without detectable hepatitis B virus (HBV)-DNA^{7,8}.
-No unitage could be assigned to the internal standards for anti-HCV and anti-HIV-1 since international reference preparations are not available.
-The consistent concentration of the analytes in consecutive SeraQ run control batches is guaranteed by release testing against a reference batch of the run control kept frozen at -30°C. These reference batches are derived from the same undiluted internal standards that are used for manufacturing of the SeraQ run controls.
+One IU of heat-inactivated HBsAg was found to be equivalent to 0.67 nanogram (ng) of HBsAg when historically calibrated against the first HBsAg standard established by the Paul Ehrlich Institute (1st PEI HBsAq standard), comparable to conversion factors of 0.58 and 0.71 reported in WHO collaborative studies.
+The S0001 HBsAg standard used for the preparation of the SeraQ run controls has been instrumental in studies to establish the length of the pre-HBsAq infectious window period and the infectivity of HBsAq positive blood without detectable hepatitis B virus (HBV)-DNA.
+No unitage could be assigned to the internal standards for anti-HIV-1 and anti-HCV since international reference preparations are not available.
+The consistent concentration of the analytes in consecutive SeraQ run control batches is guaranteed by release testing against a reference batch pf the run control kept frozen at -30°C. These reference batches are derived from the same undiluted internal standards that are used for manufacturing of the SeraQ run controls.